jitsk/renamemusic/README.md

 # renamemusic

+Rename music.
-Rename music, remove the leading , trailing nuisance words.
+Remove the leading , trailing nuisance words.
 Rename as Song name - Singer name and save them.
 Also ensures no duplicate files are there.
+Use '/home/{User}/Music' as default directory for files.